RebelToolbox/RebelDocumentation/tutorials/inputs/inputevent.rst

 GUI events also travel up the scene tree but, since these events target specific Controls, only direct ancestors of the targeted Control node receive the event.

-In accordance with Godot's node-based design, this enables specialized child nodes to handle and consume particular events, while their ancestors, and ultimately the scene root, can provide more generalized behavior if needed.
+In accordance with Rebel Engine's node-based design, this enables specialized child nodes to handle and consume particular events, while their ancestors, and ultimately the scene root, can provide more generalized behavior if needed.